 This one indicates the size of the raw tea leaves, or maocha.
 0 being the smallest leaf and 9 being the largest.

-The last number represents the tea factory where the pu-erh was manufactured.
-2 represents the Menghai Tea Factory in Xishuangbanna, one of the most famous pu-erh producers in China.
+The last number indicates the tea factory where the pu-erh was produced.
+2 denotes the Menghai Tea Factory in Xishuangbanna, one of China's most famous pu-erh producers.

-Some Of The Most Famous Pu-erh Factories In China include:
+Numbers Indicating The Most Famous Pu-erh Factories In China:

-Do Tea Factories Today Stick With These Recipes?
+Do Tea Factories Today Stick To These Recipes?

-Tea factories today still produce pu-erh cakes based on these recipes which were developed 50 and 70 years ago.
+Tea factories today still produce pu-erh cakes based on recipes developed 50 to 70 years ago.

 For example, if 7581 was an exceptionally favored recipe, pu-erh producers will still make pu-erh based on that recipe today.
 Of course, many things come into play here.
 A 7581 pu-erh produced in recent years might taste good or might be entirely off.
-Nowadays we do not recommend investing in cakes solely off the recipe number.
-Many factories use the fame that these recipes once had to make consumers believe that the tea is worth the money.
+Nowadays, we do not recommend investing in cakes solely based on the recipe number.
+Many factories use the fame these recipes once had to convince consumers that the tea is worth the money.

 Is All Pu-erh Made Using Recipes?

-No, a pu-erh tea cake doesn’t have to be produced using a recipe and doesn’t need to have its own recipe either.
+No, a pu-erh tea cake doesn’t have to be produced using a recipe, nor does it need to have its own recipe.

 The Additional Three Digits

-Sometimes there is also a three digit number standing after the original 4 digit recipe.
+Sometimes there is also a three-digit number following the original 4-digit recipe.
 The first digit represents the year it was produced, while the other two represent the production number within that year.

-For example, 7581- 602, would indicate the second production in 2006 of pu-erh recipe 7581.
-Sometimes these numbers can say a lot about the cake since certain batches are made with higher quality maocha.
+For example, 7581- 602 would indicate the second production in 2006 of pu-erh recipe 7581.
+Sometimes these numbers can say a lot about the cake since certain batches are made with higher-quality maocha.
 The best way to know is by looking at the price — try not to buy the cheapest cake of a presumably good recipe, because it might be made with low-quality raw leaves.
-The next best way to know is by seeing what other people say about this cake through tea forums and reviews.
+The next best way to know is to see what other people say about this cake on tea forums and in reviews.